tomginsberg/detectron/README.md

                         use domain classifier
 ```

-Training Detectron using XGBoost can be found in `notebooks/xgb_uci.ipynb`
+Training Detectron using XGBoost on the `uci_heart` dataset can be found in `notebooks/xgb_uci.ipynb`

 ## Baselines

 Generate baselines with `python shift_detection/experiments.py [cifar | camelyon | uci]`

 ## Evaluation

 View results and plots in `notebooks/rej_eval.ipynb`